rreusser/regl-extend/README.md

 ## Example

 The example below illustrates using regl-extend to create a template.
-This isn't a particularly interesting case, but it adds a bit of safety to a common use case. `regl-extend` heads this off and ensures any properties of which regl is aware are simply copied.
+This isn't a particularly interesting case, but it adds a bit of safety to a common use case.

 ```javascript
 var regl = require('regl')